svenpetersen1965/SIDalyzer/README.md

 # SIDalyzer
-This is a software for analyzing the Commodore C64 SID.
+This is a software for analyzing the Commodore C64 SID sound chip/synthesizer.
 Every parameter for every voice can be set separately.

 The purpose of this software is testing the register settings or the function of the SID (or a SID replacement/emulation).